 Complete immunization — In the discussion that follows, a completely immunized child has received the primary booster series of three immunizations with conjugate vaccines Streptococcus pneumoniae (PCV7 or PCV13), at least two doses of Haemophilus influenzae, type b (Hib), and remains on schedule.
 However, some experts consider two doses of PCV7 or PCV13 sufficient to prevent invasive Streptococcus pneumoniae infection.
 Patients who have not received the booster 12 to 15 months after the third Hib and either PCV7 or PCV13 are also considered to be at much lower risk of bacteremia.
 (See "Pneumococcal (Streptococcus pneumoniae) conjugate vaccines in children", section on 'Alternative or abbreviated schedule'.)

 CAUSES OF FEVER — Fever can be caused by infectious and noninfectious processes.
 Most young children with fever have an infectious etiology.
 The source of fever may be a recognizable bacterial or viral illness.
 In a study of a large cohort of children 3 to 36 months of age presenting to a primary care provider with a febrile illness, a readily identifiable presumed bacterial illness was diagnosed at the initial encounter in 56 percent of children, almost 90 percent of whom had otitis media .
 A specific viral infection (eg, croup, bronchiolitis, varicella, roseola) was identified in an additional 4 percent of children .
-Similarly, 6 percent of 21,216 children 3 to 36 months of age with fever ≥39ºC seen in the emergency department of an urban tertiary care children's hospital had a recognizable viral syndrome, 47 percent had FWS, and 47 percent had a specific bacterial infection requiring antibiotics or chronic illness (eg, immunocompromised state, central line) that affected the fever evaluation .
+Similarly, 6 percent of 21,216 children 3 to 36 months of age with fever ≥39°C seen in the emergency department of an urban tertiary care children's hospital had a recognizable viral syndrome, 47 percent had fever without a source (FWS), and 47 percent had a specific bacterial infection requiring antibiotics or chronic illness (eg, immunocompromised state, central line) that affected the fever evaluation .

 OCCULT SOURCES OF INFECTION — The goal of the evaluation of a young child with fever is to identify sources of infection that require further evaluation and definitive treatment.
-Such infections are usually bacterial, although the majority of children who are well-appearing and have no identifiable source of infection have a nonspecific self-limited viral illness [1,12].
+Such infections are usually bacterial, although the majority of children who are well-appearing and have no identifiable source of infection have a nonspecific self-limited viral illness [2,15].
 The remainder of this discussion will focus on occult bacterial infections.

-Pneumonia — Most children with fever and pneumonia have some abnormality on physical examination: usually tachypnea, abnormal auscultation, low pulse oximetry, retractions, or nasal flaring, suggesting respiratory tract disease [13-16].
+Pneumonia — Most children with fever and pneumonia have some abnormality on physical examination: usually tachypnea, abnormal auscultation, low pulse oximetry, retractions, or nasal flaring, suggesting respiratory tract disease [16-19].
 However, a reliable physical examination in a young child can be a challenge.
-In an observational study, radiographic pneumonia was found in 20 to 30 percent of highly febrile young children (<5 years) without clinical evidence of pneumonia, but with a white blood cell count (WBC) ≥20,000/mm3 .
+In an observational study, radiographic pneumonia was found in 20 to 30 percent of highly febrile young children (<5 years) without clinical evidence of pneumonia but with a white blood cell count (WBC) ≥20,000/mm3 .
 Similarly, another observational study demonstrated that 41 percent of children between 3 and 36 months of age with a WBC >25,000/mm3 had lobar or segmental pneumonia on chest radiograph .
 This association between leukocytosis and pneumonia remains strong, even in the post-conjugate pneumococcal vaccine era .
 (See "Community-acquired pneumonia in children: Clinical features and diagnosis", section on 'Clinical presentation'.)

 Bacteremia — Bacteremia that occurs in a seriously ill patient with a focal infection, such as meningitis, septic arthritis, or cellulitis, is usually readily identified.
 The risk of sepsis in a child who is ill-appearing, febrile, and without an obvious source of infection is also apparent.
 This discussion will focus on the young febrile child who looks well and may have unsuspected, or occult, bacteremia.

 Before routine immunization with Hib and either PCV7 or PCV13, the prevalence of occult bacteremia was 5 percent in well-appearing highly febrile (>39°C) children 3 to 36 months of age [8,9].
 The predominant pathogens were S. pneumoniae (80 percent) and Hib (20 percent).
 Neisseria meningitidis and other pathogens (S. aureus, GABHS, GBS, Salmonella species, E. coli) represented a small number of cases.
 Based upon blood culture results in one large health care system during this time period, the annual rate of S. pneumoniae bacteremia during prevaccine era was 75 cases per 100,000 children .

 Impact of vaccines — The initiation of routine immunization of infants with the conjugate vaccines for Hib and S. pneumoniae has dramatically altered the prevalence of invasive disease due to these organisms.
-The incidence of occult bacteremia in well-appearing febrile children has fallen from 5 to below 1 percent, while the rate of isolation of a contaminant from blood cultures has remained constant at 1.8 to 3.0 percent [15,31-38].
-(See "Pneumococcal (Streptococcus pneumoniae) conjugate vaccines in children", section on 'Invasive disease' and "Prevention of Haemophilus influenzae infection", section on 'Efficacy/effectiveness'.)
+The incidence of occult bacteremia in well-appearing febrile children has fallen from 5 to below 1 percent, while the rate of isolation of a contaminant from blood cultures has remained constant at 1.8 to 3.0 percent [18,26,35-42].
+(See "Pneumococcal (Streptococcus pneumoniae) conjugate vaccines in children", section on 'Invasive disease' and "Prevention of Haemophilus influenzae type b infection", section on 'Efficacy/effectiveness'.)

 EVALUATION — The goal of the evaluation of the young, well-appearing, febrile child without an apparent source of infection is to identify a subtle bacterial infection and/or the risk of a more serious occult bacterial infection, both of which require further investigation and antibiotic therapy.